 The contingent workforce landscape is constantly changing, and with that, so are the needs of companies who utilize contingent labor.
 Partnering with a firm that can provide an efficient Master Vendor Solution comes with many advantages to drive your organization towards success.

 What Is A Master Vendor Solution?

-According to SIA, a Master Vendor Solution is a qualified supplier that takes overall responsibility for providing clients with temporary talent.
-All total talent requests will usually be given to the master supplier first, who will then complete the request themselves or distribute the request to secondary suppliers.
-Sometimes a master supplier will not only provide a significant portion of the temporary talent working at an employer’s site, but they will also manage an organization’s contingent workforce program.
+A Master Vendor Solution is a qualified supplier that takes overall responsibility for providing clients with temporary talent.
+All Total Talent requests will usually be given to the master supplier first, who will then complete the request themselves or distribute the request to secondary suppliers.
+Sometimes a master supplier will not only provide a significant portion of the temporary talent working at an employer’s site, but they will also continue to manage an organization’s contingent workforce program.

 Below are the top five benefits of using a Master Vendor Solution.

 5 Benefits Of Choosing A Master Vendor Solution

 Having the ability to increase or decrease headcount on demand is one of the major advantages of having a scalable workforce.
 As the market continuously changes, organizations are faced with the challenges of ramping their workforce up and down in what can often be a relatively short amount of time.

 The flexibility of a scalable workforce also helps companies maintain their reputation when there’s a turn in the market.
 There will be unavoidable times when the market is volatile and mass layoffs may be necessary.
 Also, contingent workers can be used to fill the gaps when full-time employees (FTE) must take a leave of absence such as medical, maternity, etc.

 2. Cost Savings